F. Eugene Yates

 Francis Eugene Yates (February 26, 1927 – January 20, 2015) was an American physiologist and a professor of medicine and medical engineering at University of California Los Angeles.

 Biography

 Eugene Yates was born in Eagle Rock, California.
 During World War II, Yates was in the U.S. Navy as a medical officer and attended University of Texas (Austin).
-He attended UCLA from 1945-6.
-He attended Harvard Medical School from 1946-1950 where he received an MD degree.
-He served in the Korean War in Guam in 1951-1953 and then went on to Stanford Medical School from 1960-1970.
+He attended UCLA from 1945 to 1946.
+He attended Harvard Medical School from 1946 to 1950, where he received an MD degree.
+He served in the Korean War in Guam in 1951–1953 and then went on to Stanford Medical School from 1960 to 1970.

 Yates married Margaret Barnett Yates, MD in 1949.
 They had five children, Katherine K. Yates, Gregory B. Yates, Peter F. Yates, Eugene B. Yates, and Anna S. Yates.

 His death was failure to thrive from a fracture that resulted from having fallen off his exercise bike in Pacific Palisades, California.

 Work

-Yates worked at Harvard University in the Dept. Physiology from 1953-1960.
+Yates worked at Harvard University in the Dept. Physiology from 1953 to 1960.